RichsaundersUKUS/resume/resume.md

 wrote chef recipes to automate the deployment of their main product.

+Re-factored and improved the build systems of various components to support packaging into rpms greatly simplifying the deployment of these components.
+Setup a repository to distributed these rpm with an api so that automated build system can upload to them.

 **Centralized Logging system**
 Setup a fluentd/elasticsearch/kibana stack for thousands of servers to log to giving a single place where all logs can be viewed and allow problems to be detected that would have otherwise gone